Ultimo Road railway underbridge

 The Ultimo Road railway underbridge is a heritage-listed former railway bridge located on the former Darling Harbour goods railway line in the inner city Sydney suburb of Ultimo in the City of Sydney local government area of New South Wales, Australia.
 It was designed by engineering staff in the Existing Lines branch of the New South Wales Public Works Department and built in 1879.
-The property is owned by RailCorp, an agency of the Government of New South Wales.
+The property is owned by Transport Asset Holding Entity, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 The underbridge now forms part of The Goods Line, a pedestrian walkway which runs from Central station to the corner of Sussex and Hay Streets, Sydney.

 History

 The original rail access to the Darling Harbour area was completed as a single line in September 1855 via a tunnel-like construction called the "Darling Harbour Dive" ('diving' under George Street).
 The line crossed over Ultimo Road on a timber beam bridge.
 This construction was completed before John Whitton arrived in 1856 to become the long-serving Engineer-in-Chief for railways in NSW.
 Since the line was an existing, operating line, it became the responsibility of the Existing Lines branch, Public Works Department.

 By the 1870s goods traffic had increased so much that duplication of the line was planned.
 This work was completed in 1874 and replacing the timber bridge with a wrought-iron girder bridge followed in 1879 under the direction of George Cowdery, Chief Engineer, Existing Lines branch.

 The arrangement of main girders is unusual.
 Whereas a double-track bridge conventionally has two outer main girders with cross-girders to carry both tracks, Cowdery's designer chose to use an additional main girder between the tracks such that the bridge looks like two single-track bridges sharing a common centre main girder.
 It is a triple-girder, plate-web girder bridge.

 However, the design was inadequate to accommodate the ever-increasing weights of locomotives and rolling stock, so rather than install a new, stronger bridge, the span was reduced c.
 1900 by inserting cast-iron columns on the kerb lines of Ultimo Road.

 The line continued to be the main access to Darling Harbour but frequent traffic congestion at the Cleveland Street tunnel led to the building of the Metropolitan Goods Lines network, which reached the northern end of Darling Harbour in 1922 (hence much less traffic used the Darling Harbour Dive).

 Sixty years later the Darling Harbour Goods Yard was closed and the area underwent a major redevelopment.
 The northern railway was made available to the light railway and the southern connection was reverted to a single line to give access to the Powerhouse Museum.
 The 1879 wrought-iron girder bridge has continued in service throughout these changes.
 The bridge is no longer in use, having been closed to service in c.
 2005.